LiskHunt/LiskHunt/README.md

 Everything that is a resource for the Lisk ecosystem can be submitted.
 So let's say an (d)App, a pool, guide or community can be submitted to LiskHunt.

 In order to submit a new hunt, you can create a new Pull-Request to this repository on Github.
-You'll just need to add the new resource to `src/lib/resources/resources.js`, commit and submit the PR.
+You'll just need to add the new resource to `src/lib/resources/resources.js`, add the description in `src/lib/resources/descriptions.js`, commit and submit the PR.

 If you want to submit a new delegate that is not on the list or a good action of a delegate (such as a donation).
 You can submit it by opening an issue on this repo.